silverstripe/silverstripe-userhelp-content/docs/en/02_Creating_pages_and_content/01_Creating_And_Editing_Content/09_File_Permissions.md

 ### User Forms file indicators

-If you are collecting user submitted data through [silverstripe-userforms](https://github.com/silverstripe/silverstripe-userforms/) on your site, your form submissions are more likely to contain personally identifiable information ([PII](/optional_features/forms/#data-protection-and-privacy)) which may require heightened levels of compliance to ensure there are not any accidental data breaches.
+If you are collecting user submitted data through [silverstripe-userforms](https://github.com/silverstripe/silverstripe-userforms/) on your site, your form submissions are more likely to contain [sensitive information](/optional_features/forms/#data-protection-and-privacy) which may require heightened levels of compliance to ensure there are not any accidental data breaches.

 If you have [silverstripe-userforms](https://github.com/silverstripe/silverstripe-userforms/) 5.3 and above or